KaiserMighty/SFSUGameDev/README.md

 # Static React Website for the Game Development Club at SFSU
 This project was created in the Fall 2024 semester, my final semester at SFSU.
-Recognizing that I will be departing SFSU, I wanted to leave enough documentation such that someone else can fork this repo and continue maintaining it for the club.
+Recognizing that I will be departing SFSU, I wanted to leave enough documentation such that anyone can fork this repo and continue maintaining it for the club.
 At the time of writing, the website is built on React, the domain is from PorkBun, and the remote instance is from Digital Ocean.
 The documentation assumes these are still the same, you may have to look up additional material if this changes.
 In the interest of time, I have not explained every trivial detail of the website, some level of web development experience is expected.

 ## React Development